datur/iplayer_scraper/README.md

     [ ] add convienience functions for classes
-    [/] add a dict class for building and __repr__ method [ ] add imdbpy supposrt for finding the program id and getting some basic info
+    [/] add a dict class for building and __repr__ method [ ] add imdbpy supposrt for finding the program id and getting some basic info [ ] Extract series information from the episodes -> all tab (this might be a better way to extract the episodes information.)
+    [ ] search for the item using the rotten tomatoes api to find some reviews and a rating [ ] search the items on the imdb api to get an id that can allow for easier integration with the main system

 # features

     Json Structure